Electrical resistivity and conductivity: General scalar quantities

+The current density is parallel to the electric field by necessity.

 Conductivity is the inverse (reciprocal) of resistivity.
 Here, it is given by:

 For example, rubber is a material with large ρ and small σ — because even a very large electric field in rubber makes almost no current flow through it.
 On the other hand, copper is a material with small ρ and large σ — because even a small electric field pulls a lot of current through it.

-As shown below, this expression simplifies to a single number when the electric field and current density are constant in the material.
+This expression simplifies to the formula given above under "ideal case" when the resistivity is constant in the material and the geometry has a uniform cross-section.
+In this case, the electric field and current density are constant and parallel.